-For paging enabled category pages, you need to provide a canonical URL for each of the subpages to direct the main pages. ⬆️
+For paging-enabled category pages, you need to provide a canonical URL for each subpage to direct the main pages. ⬆️

 Mobile-friendliness is the demand of time as mobile users are increasing day by day.
 In the US alone, consumers spent 90% of their mobile time on apps.
-In 2020, the number of smartphone users worldwide is projected to reach 2.87 billion, up from 2.1 billion in 2016.
+In 2020, smartphone users worldwide were projected to reach 2.87 billion, up from 2.1 billion in 2016.

 Did you know that more than 60% of searches and a large majority of eCommerce transactions are now executed through mobile devices?